 I’ve done it, we’ve all done it…

-This is because the real reason the client couldn’t hit depth wasn’t lack of mobility (what everyone assumes) or lack of strength.
+This is because the real reason the lifter couldn’t hit depth wasn’t lack of mobility (what everyone assumes) or lack of strength.
 It was just the brain not allowing it through fear of the consequences (I might not be able to stand up).